LaunchCodeEducation/web-fundamentals/videos/get-it-done/user-task-relationship/README.md

      tasks = `db.relationship('Task', backref='owner')`
      ```

 - Since we've changed our model classes, we'll need to drop and create our tables again (using the Python shell commmands that should be familiar by now).
 Then create a user and a task object/record in the shell.
+If you need a reminder of this process, review the second and third bullet items [here](../../../studios/flicklist/6/#modify-flicklist-to-store-movie-ratings).

 - In the `POST` handler of the `index` function, add code to get the owner of the task so that you can pass that into the `Task` constructor.
 Also, you'll want to modify the code so that it only grabs tasks from the database that belong to the current user: